Skip to main content

 This is the third consecutive month of declining layoff activity.

-These figures highlight a mixed picture for New York's labor market, with activity diverging between monthly and annual comparisons.
-The Admin & Support Services sector warrants close attention heading into the next period.
+This data points to a mixed picture for New York's labor market, with activity diverging between monthly and annual comparisons.
+The Finance & Insurance sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New York.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New York WARN notices, browse layoffs by state, or download the full dataset.